moksh-garg/moksh-garg.github.io/index.md

 layout: default
 ---

 Hi, I am Moksh!
 I am a first year PhD student in Management with a concentration in Economic Sociology at the MIT Sloan School of Management.
-As a buddding scholar, I am interested in a multitude of research topics, primarily ones that lie at the intersection of sociology and strategy.
+As a budding scholar, I am interested in a multitude of research topics, primarily ones that lie at the intersection of sociology and strategy.

 To instantiate, I am interested in exploring how businesses reap strategic benefits through a combination of market and non-market repertoires.
-This may involve firms purposefully deviating from the established norms and performance standards to forge a more robust and atypical identity and managing and controlling the information environment through direct and indirect channels to advance a favorable rhetoric.
+This may involve firms purposefully deviating from the established norms and performance standards to forge a more robust and atypical identity and also managing and controlling the information environment through direct and indirect channels to further a favorable rhetoric.

 <dl>